-The lovers: Afghanistan's Romeo and Juliet, the true story of how they defied their families and escaped an honor killing
+The Lovers: Afghanistan's Romeo and Juliet, the true story of how they defied their families and escaped an hono

 (eAudiobook)